-Why 2021 will be a huge year for a green and just recovery from the coronavirus pandemic
+Why 2021 is a huge year for a green and just recovery from the coronavirus pandemic

-Everyone is hoping that 2021 will be a better year than 2020.
+Everyone is hoping that 2021 will still turn out to be a better year than 2020.

-There is still some way to go before the end of the coronavirus pandemic, but with the vaccine rollout beginning in the UK, plans are being drawn up for life post-Covid.
+There's some way to go before the end of the coronavirus pandemic, but with the vaccine rollout well underway in the UK, plans are being drawn up for life post-Covid.

 Yet Pope Francis has warned that the rush to return to normal risks leaving many of the world’s problems unsolved.

-So in this new year, CAFOD will be campaigning to reclaim our common home – making sure the recovery from the pandemic includes everyone and tackles global poverty, injustice and the climate crisis.
+So that's why we at CAFOD are campaigning to reclaim our common home in 2021 – making sure the recovery from the pandemic includes everyone and tackles global poverty, injustice and the climate crisis.

 And we need your help to do it.